 James Sinclair, Music Director

 James Sinclair has served as the Music Director of Orchestra New England since its founding in 1974.
-His versatility in delivering superb performances in a variety of styles – from the Baroque to pops literature – drives the remarkable success of Orchestra New England.
+His versatility in delivering superb performances in styles ranging from Baroque to pops literature has driven the remarkable success of Orchestra New England.

-Maestro Sinclair is currently recording for the Naxos label the complete orchestral music of Charles Ives, and eight-CD project.
-The first four discs have been released.
+Maestro Sinclair is currently recording for the Naxos label the complete orchestral music of Charles Ives, an eight-CD project.
+The first six discs have been released.
 Naxos is the leading repertoire provider in the recording world; their catalogue comprises more than 150,000 releases.
 In June 2023 Naxos released his already-acclaimed new recording with Orchestra New England of Ives’s complete Sets for Chamber Orchestra.

-A native of Washington, DC, James Sinclair earned his bachelor’s degree in music at Indiana University and taught at the University of Hawaii, where he earned his master’s degree.
-He relocated to New Haven in 1972, where he served as an Assistant Professor and a Visiting Lecturer in Music at Yale University.
-Sinclair is an Associate Fellow of Berkeley College at Yale and oversees both the John Kirkpatrick Papers and the Charles Ives Papers at Yale.
-He is married to Sylvia Van Sinderen.
+A native of Washington, DC, James Sinclair earned his bachelor’s degree in music at Indiana University and taught at the University of Hawaii where he earned his master’s degree.
+He relocated to New Haven in 1972, where he has served as an Assistant Professor and a Visiting Lecturer in Music at Yale University.
+Sinclair is an Associate Fellow of Berkeley College (Yale) and is married to Sylvia Van Sinderen.

 In 1999, Maestro Sinclair was awarded an honorary Doctor of Humane Letters from the University of New Haven.
 Recently he was honored with The American Prize National Arts Award for 2023.
 During 2024, Maestro Sinclair is teaching an Ives course at Yale University.